strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/docker.md

 ---
 title: Install from Docker - Strapi Developer Documentation
-description: Quickly create a Strapi application using our officials Strapi Docker images.
+description: Quickly create a Strapi application using our official Strapi Docker images.
 ---

 # Installing using Docker